-The antihypertensive actions of glucagon-like peptide-1 (GLP1) receptor agonists have been linked to the release of atrial natriuretic peptide (ANP) in mice.
-Whether a GLP1-ANP axis exists in humans is unknown.
-In this study, we examined 12 healthy young males in a randomized, controlled, double-blinded, single-day, cross-over study to evaluate the effects of a 2-h native GLP1 infusion.
+The antihypertensive actions of glucagon-like peptide-1 (GLP-1) receptor agonists have been linked to release of atrial natriuretic peptide (ANP) in mice.
+Whether a GLP-1 - ANP axis exists in humans is unknown.
+We examined twelve healthy young males in a randomised, controlled, double-blinded, single-day, cross-over study to evaluate the effects of a two-hour native GLP-1 infusion.
 Plasma proANP concentrations were measured by an automated mid-region-directed proANP immunoassay and N-terminal pro B-type natriuretic peptide (BNP) on Roche Modular E170.
 Urine was collected for measurements of sodium excretion.
-Although GLP1 infusion increased the urinary sodium excretion markedly, there were no significant changes in either proANP or proBNP concentrations.
-When GLP1 infusion was stopped, sodium excretion declined rapidly.
-As proANP concentration reflects ANP secretion, our data could not confirm the existence of a GLP1-ANP axis in humans.
-Especially, the natriuretic effects of GLP1 seem unlikely to be mediated exclusively via ANP.
+Although GLP-1 infusion increased the urinary sodium excretion markedly there were no significant changes in either proANP or proBNP concentrations.
+When GLP-1 infusion was stopped, sodium excretion rapidly declined.
+Since proANP concentration reflects ANP secretion our data cannot confirm the existence of a GLP-1 - ANP axis in humans.
+Especially the natriuretic effects of GLP-1 seem unlikely to be mediated exclusively via ANP.

 Endocrine Connections, 2013, Vol 3, Issue 1, p.
 11-16